jjones4/cBudget/README.md

 1. Download cBudget from GitHub.
 2. Extract to your desired location (for example, extract the ZIP folder, cBudget-main, to C:\temp\).
 3. Launch the Visual Studio Developer Command Prompt.
-4. Navigate to the main project directory.
+4. Change to the main project directory.
    - C:\temp\cBudget-main>cd c:\temp\cBudget-main
 5. Build the source file.
    - C:\temp\cBudget-main>cl cBudget.c